OfflineIMAP/imapfw/README.md

 > Side note: I'm convinced that sooner is better when it's about reviews and
 > feedbacks.
 Once features you need will be implemented, it might be harder
-> to get things improved and take a longer time.
+> to get things improved or take more time to have imapfw fits your needs.

 [subscribe]: http://lists.alioth.debian.org/mailman/listinfo/offlineimap-project